reiddfarmer/clustertracker_va/README.md

 # Calfornia Big Tree Cluster-Tracker
 Code to generate a webpage displaying SARS-CoV-2 clusters and introductions inferred via [matUtils introduce](https://usher-wiki.readthedocs.io/en/latest/matUtils.html#introduce).
-Data for counties in the state of California and and for U.S. states are displayed on a map and in a table, with links to view and explore the data in Taxonium and the California Big Tree Investigator.
-This version is a customizaton for use with data produced from the Calfornia Big Tree; the original Cluster-Tracker project can be found at https://github.com/jmcbroome/introduction-website(https://github.com/jmcbroome/introduction-website).
+Data for counties in the state of California and and for U.S. states are displayed on a map and in a table, with links to view and explore the data in Taxonium and the [California Big Tree Investigator](https://github.com/pathogen-genomics/paui-mapper).
+This version is a customizaton for use with data produced from the Calfornia Big Tree; the original Cluster-Tracker project can be found [here](https://github.com/jmcbroome/introduction-website).

 A python script and a number of data files are required to preprocess the data (described below).